Shreyashpatil167/MyPortfolio/README.md

 ---

 ### ✨ About
-I’m a Web Developer skilled in **React.js, Node.js, PHP, MySQL, Laravel, CodeIgniter, WordPress, and Shopify**.
+I’m a Frontend/Web Developer skilled in **React.js, Node.js, PHP, MySQL, Laravel, CodeIgniter, WordPress, and Shopify**.
 My focus is on building **clean, responsive, and user-friendly applications**, while exploring modern technologies and cloud platforms.

 ---